 Class Absences.
-We know that this is a stressful time because of both recruiting and the challenges that remain from the pandemic.
-That said, we expect you to provide forthright, timely, complete, and accurate information in the event that you need to miss class.
+You are expected to provide forthright, timely, complete, and accurate information in the event that you need to miss a class.
 Please keep in mind that any information that you send your professors about your absence is subject to the Tuck Academic Honor Principle.

-- 1. Absences for Interviews.
-It is Tuck School policy that missing a class for on-campus or virtual interviews is NOT excused.
-It is your responsibility to work with recruiters and career services to avoid these disruptions.
-However, we appreciate the importance of your job search and recognize that in some cases conflict with off-campus recruiting is unavoidable. - If you foresee an unavoidable conflict with on-campus or virtual interviews, or if you must miss a class session for an off-campus interview, then it is your responsibility to notify your professor, AC, and scribe by e-mail in advance of the class you will be missing with exact details of the interview time, location, and interviewer contact information. - 2.
-Illness and emergency.
-In the event of illness (including covid) or family emergency, it is again your responsibility to notify your professor, AC, and scribe as soon as possible.
+1. Absences for Interviews.
+It is Tuck School policy that missing a class for interviews is NOT excused.
+It is your responsibility to work with recruiters and Career Services to avoid these disruptions.
+However, we appreciate the importance of your job search and recognize that in some cases conflict with recruiting is unavoidable.

+If a company provides an interview time that conflicts with a class, you should let the recruiter know of the clash and ask if a different time is possible.
+After you have exhausted such enquiries, if you must miss a class session for an interview, then you must notify your professor, your professor's academic coordinator, and the class scribe by email well in advance of the class you will be missing with exact details of the interview time, location and interviewer contact information.
+Failure to do so in a timely manner will result in an unexcused absence for the class.

+2. Illness and emergency.
+In the event of illness or family emergency, it is again your responsibility to notify your professor, AC, and scribe as soon as possible.
 Failure to do so will result in an unexcused absence.